About the Program

 - Courses must be a minimum of 3 semester units (or 4 quarter units).

 - Two of the six courses must fulfill the College's Reading and Composition (R&C) requirement.
 These courses must be taken for a letter grade (C- or better required).
 The first half (R&C Part A) must be completed by the end of the freshman year; the second half (R&C Part B) must be completed by no later than the end of the sophomore year.
-Please see the Reading and Composition Requirement page for a complete list of R&Cs available and a list of exams that can be applied toward the R&C Part A requirement.
+Please see the Reading and Composition Requirement page for a complete list of R&C courses available and a list of exams that can be applied toward the R&C Part A requirement.
 Students can also use the Class Schedule to view R&C courses offered in a given semester.
 Note: Only R&C Part A can be fulfilled with an AP, IB, or A-Level exam score.
 Test scores do not fulfill R&C Part B for College of Engineering students.

 - The four additional courses must be chosen from the five areas listed in #13 below.
 These four courses may be taken on a pass/no pass basis.